Public Transit

 BART & Caltrain are in trouble!

-Did you know BART, Caltrain, and SF Muni are facing “fiscal cliffs” that will force massive service cuts if they don’t find new funding in the next 18 months?
-The proposed service cuts would mean disaster for all transit riders:
+Did you know BART, Caltrain, and SF Muni are facing “fiscal cliffs” that will force massive service cuts if they don’t find new funding?
+The proposed service cuts would mean disaster for transit riders all around the Bay Area:

 - BART: No more night or weekend service!

-- Caltrain: Only one local train per hour!
+- Caltrain: Back to just one local train per hour!

 - Muni: Goodbye to cable cars!

-- SamTrans: No more free transfers—cutting off San Mateo County from the rest of the Bay Area!
+- SamTrans: No more free transfers—cutting off San Mateo County from the rest of the Bay!

 SamTrans can help save regional transit...

-But some members of the SamTrans Board of Directors (BOD) are hesitant to join the measure—–and now they might even drop existing funding for inter-agency coordination!
-We need huge public pushback to encourage these folks—–many of whom don’t use mass transit themselves—–to support a well-funded, interconnected transit system around the Bay.
+But some members of the SamTrans Board of Directors (BOD) are hesitant to join the measure—–and might even drop existing funding for inter-agency coordination!
+We need huge public pushback to encourage these decision makers—–most of whom don’t use mass transit, period—–to support a well-funded, interconnected transit system around the Bay.

-We must push the Board of Directors to act!
+Push the SamTrans Board of Directors to join SB 63!

-Demand Action at the SamTrans BOD Meeting (Wednesday, May 7, 2pm)
+Demand Action at the Next BOD Meeting (Wednesday, July 2, 2pm)

 Practice Your Talking Points

-- Tell the Board how the proposed service cuts would impact you
+- Tell the Board how the proposed service cuts to other Bay Area transit agencies would impact you

-- Ask them to pursue progressive funding solutions so corporations and the wealthy pay their fair share
+- Ask them to pursue a gross receipts tax so that corporations pay their fair share!

 How to Make a Public Comment